 User adoption vs. digital adoption

-User adoption is the yardstick for how willing people are to use and the extent to which they actually use a new software program or service.
+User adoption is the yardstick for how willing people are to use and the extent to which they actually use a new computer program or service.
 Besides the design of the application itself (practical functions, clear structure, etc.), a high level of user adoption primarily depends on targeted support being provided during use.

-Managers need to be the driving force behind digital adoption
+Managers need to be the driving force

 - Staff receive continuous training,